By Amy Knapp

 First, remember that someone has always done worse.

 Second, and by far more important, remember this: HR pros often ask trick questions knowing you might screw them up.
-In fact, trying to make you screw up is the whole point: I'll just throw this little hand grenade and see if she can defuse it before it explodes.

 How to train for combat?
 Rather than preparing generic answers to the same old questions everyone can expect ("What are your weaknesses?"
 "Why did you leave your last position?"), the savvy interviewee-that'd be you!-should have both ears open for tricky questions that are designed to throw them off their game.